 Bring your group on an adventurous drive into the Þórsmörk Nature Reserve with our 4x4 LAND ROVER DEFENDERS.
 Experience the volcanic landscape surrounding the trail including Eyjafjallajökull Glacier and Volcano.

-Take a drive in one of our Defenders and select the trail you would like to follow.
-Set your own pace and stop to enjoy the views and attractions as you wish.
-Golden Circle, Reykjanes Peninsula, Borgarfjörður and more great trails to follow.
+Take a drive in one of our iconic Land Rover Defenders and select the trail you would like to follow.
+Set your own pace and stop to enjoy the views and attractions you like.
+Golden Circle, Reykjanes Peninsula, Borgarfjörður and more great trails, all within reach from your hotel in Reykjavik.

 The Þórsmerkurvegur road number F249 to Volcano Huts Þórsmörk is a 4x4 F-road with unbridged rivers.
 Small rental cars are not allowed on this road.
 Make sure your rental car is a 4x4 and F-Road approved.
 Even with a 4x4, you cannot cross the last river to Volcano Huts, the Krossá River.
 View here on Google maps